 When you have a meal plan, does it mean you will stick with it?
 It is normal to want to eat something that is not prescribed and it could even be superior choice!
 Or maybe you don’t have some of the groceries.
 Or maybe, you have everything ready but preparing the new meal is way out of your comfort zone.
 These factors might create unnecessary stress.
 And what if your friends invite you for a dinner or you are forced to eat outside – will you be able to make good choices?

 Even if you follow the meal plan to the T, you don’t learn that much along the way.
 I follow the idea “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”

 Meal plans focus on macro-nutrients (carbohydrates, fats, proteins) and/or total calories.
-They might not take into consideration nutritionally important factors as micronutrition but most importantly, they don’t account for human variables such as changes in preferences, lifestyle stress and other fluctuations we experience daily.
+They might not take into consideration nutritionally important factors as micronutrition but most importantly, meal plans don’t account for human variables such as changes in preferences, lifestyle stress and other fluctuations we experience daily.
 Sure, the technology nowadays is very advanced and you can get very personalized meal plan without spending much money.
 In the end, meal plan is just one tool that is useful for a very specific goal and to be used for a short period of time.

 A factor that I have never seen accounted for is “how you eat”.
 Do you eat your meals slow or fast?
 Do you chew your food thoroughly or do you gorge yourself mindlessly?
 The eating habits and skills might be even more important then the actual food you eat.